 No — but you might think so, because of its growing popularity in recent years.
 In fact, the first community foundation was established in Cleveland in 1914.
 The Calaveras Community Foundation was established in 2000.
 Today we join a field of more than 700 community foundations across the United States, with combined assets of approximately $45 billion.

-Most funds managed at Calaveras Community Foundation are set up by groups, families or individuals.
-What these people have in common is a desire to give back to their community — whether it’s protecting the environment, honoring the memory of someone they loved, setting up a scholarship fund to help students in need, supporting local arts organizations, or funding any other charitable cause imaginable.
+Most funds managed at Calaveras Community Foundation are established by groups, families, businesses, community groups or individuals.
+What these people have in common is a desire to give back to their community — whether it’s protecting the environment, honoring the memory of someone they loved, establishing a scholarship fund to help students in need, supporting local arts organizations, or funding any other charitable cause imaginable.

 There are many reasons to give through Calaveras Community Foundation.
-The Foundation allows groups, families and individuals to establish a customized charitable fund without being burdened by the tax liabilities and administrative hassles associated with setting up a private foundation.
+The Foundation allows groups, families and individuals to establish a customized charitable fund without being burdened by the tax filing responsibilities and administrative challenges associated with establishing a private foundation.
 Everyone who creates a fund can personalize their giving.
 At the same time, funds are pooled for investment management purposes to minimize costs and achieve a greater return, making it possible for a smaller individual fund to enjoy the same economies of scale as a large independent foundation.

-4. What is the difference between setting up a private foundation and creating a donor advised fund at the Calaveras Community Foundation?
+What is the difference between establishing a private foundation and creating a donor advised fund at the Calaveras Community Foundation?

-What is the difference between setting up a gift fund through my investment firm and establishing a fund at Calaveras Community Foundation?
+What is the difference between establishing a gift fund through my investment firm and establishing a fund at Calaveras Community Foundation?

-At the Calaveras Foundation, we provide much more than the check writing services of a gift fund at a brokerage house.
-One of the most significant advantages to setting up a fund with us is our commitment to donors.
+At the Calaveras Community Foundation, we provide much more than the check writing services of a gift fund at a brokerage house.
+The Calaveras Community Foundation is solely focused on helping residents and organizations of Calaveras County.
+One of the most significant advantages to establishing a fund with us is our commitment to donors.
 We provide custom research on nonprofit organizations or issue areas at your request.
 We will also meet with you individually to help develop a strategic approach to grant making.
 If you are interested in learning more about these personalized services, please contact us.

 One of the distinct advantages of working with a community foundation is our flexibility.
 As a general rule, a community foundation can accept any type of asset as long it is marketable and is not encumbered by an unusual liability.
 Most often, funds are started with a gift of cash, real estate or publicly traded stock – but the Foundation may accept gifts of artwork, closely held stock, intellectual property or other assets.

-We’re Here to Help Our Community!
-If you have more questions about our programs, grant making, and donor services, please contact us.
+We’re here to help our community!
+If you have more questions about our projects, scholarships, grantmaking, and donor services, please contact us.